ofir-zeitoun/oz-branch-free/README.md

 );
 ```

-Now you have intelicense with types for existing properties:
+Now you have intellisense with types for existing properties:
 ![object-mapper with types](https://github.com/ofir-zeitoun/oz-branch-free/blob/main/assets/images/object-mapper.jpeg)?raw=true

 as well as for non existing properties: